rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< section >}}

-# Local SEO Services for Small Businesses
+# Local SEO (Search Engine Optimization)

 Get new customers by showing up in local search results.

 {{< button url="/contact" text="Contact" >}}

-## Do you need more customers?
+## Do you need more customers or want to raise your prices?

 Local SEO is an effective strategy for marketing your business to achieve both short-term and long-term results.
 It's focus is helping your business show up when people search for what you do.